taosdata/TDengine/docs/en/06-advanced/05-data-in/02-tmq.md

 ## Advanced Usage

 1. The FROM DSN supports multiple Topics, separated by commas.
 For example: `tmq+ws://root:taosdata@localhost:6041/topic1,topic2,topic3`
-2. In the FROM DSN, you can also use database names, super table names, or sub-table names in place of the Topic names.
+2. In the FROM DSN, you can also use database names, supertable names, or subtable names in place of the Topic names.
 For example: `tmq+ws://root:taosdata@localhost:6041/db1,db2,db3`.
 In this case, it is not necessary to create Topics in advance; `taosX` will automatically recognize the use of database names and create the database subscription Topics in the source cluster.
 3. The FROM DSN supports the `group.id` parameter to explicitly specify the group ID for the subscription.
 If not specified, a randomly generated group ID will be used.